dennowiggle/PETER-Programmer/README.md

 ## Remote Wireless Console - to PETER-Programmer!
 * There is Telnet console access to PETER-Programmer at the same IP address on port 2323.
-  - The jumper pins aBOVE need to be connected for WiFi mode.
+  - The jumper pins above need to be connected for WiFi mode.

 <p align="center">
 	<img src=release/docs/Telnet_ProgrammerConsole_Port_2323.jpg width=75% alt="Remote PETER-Programmer Wireless Console">